 - heat gun

-How to Make a DIY Watercolor Saying
+How to Create a Watercolor Saying

 Ink the stamp with the Versa Mark ink pad and stamp onto the watercolor paper.

 The Versa Mark ink makes it so the embossing powder will stick to the stamped image.
 Without wasting too much time, pour the embossing powder over the stamped image.
 I use a Craft Tidy Tray so that I can easily pour the unused embossing powder back in the jar.

 Then knock off the excess by tapping on the backside of the watercolor paper.
 You will be able to see how the powder is only sticking where you stamped your image or saying.